nodejs/node/doc/api/packages.md

   text files.
 * It cannot be used to load ECMAScript modules.
 Attempting to do so will result in a [`ERR_REQUIRE_ESM`][] error.
-* It can be accessed using `require` function.

 There is the ECMAScript module loader:

+* It is asynchronous.
-* It is Asynchronous.
+* It is responsible for handling `import` statements and `import()` expressions.
 * It is not monkey patchable, can be customized using [loader hooks][].
-* No extension searching, the specifier must point to the exact URL of the file.
+* No extension searching, a file extension must be provided when the specifier is a relative or absolute file URL.
-* It does not support folders as modules.
+* It does not support folders as modules, directory indexes (e.g.
+  `'./startup/index.js'`) must be fully specified.
 * It can load JSON modules, but an import assertion is required (behind `--experimental-json-modules` flag).
 * It accepts only `.js`, `.mjs`, and `.cjs` extensions for JavaScript text